DeMarcus Ware: Denver Broncos

-2014 season
+2014

 On March 12, 2014, one day following his release from the Cowboys, Ware signed a three-year, $30 million contract with the Denver Broncos.
 The deal included $20 million in guaranteed money.
 Ware started at right outside linebacker for the team.
 He played 16 games, of which he started 15, finishing the season with 41 tackles, 10 sacks, one interception, one pass defensed, and two forced fumbles.
 He received Pro Bowl honors in his first season with the Broncos.
 He was ranked 87th by his fellow players on the NFL Top 100 Players of 2015.

-2015 season
+2015

 For the 2015 season, Ware was reunited with former head coach Wade Phillips as his defensive coordinator.
-The Broncos finished the season with the #1 defense and a 12-4 record.
+The Broncos finished the season with the #1 defense and a 12–4 record.
 Ware posted 25 tackles and 7.5 sacks while playing in 11 of the regular season games, missing five games due to injury.
 In September, he earned AFC Defensive Player of the Month honors.

-In the Divisional Round against the Pittsburgh Steelers, Ware had three tackles, recovered a crucial fumble near the end of the game, and recorded the game winning sack to help the Broncos win 23-16.
+In the Divisional Round against the Pittsburgh Steelers, Ware had three tackles, recovered a crucial fumble near the end of the game, and recorded the game winning sack to help the Broncos win 23–16.
 Ware advanced to the Conference Championship for the first time in his career.
 In the AFC Championship game against the New England Patriots, Ware and the defense hit quarterback Tom Brady 27 times and placed pressure on him the entire game.
-The Broncos held on to win the game by a score of 20-18.
+The Broncos held on to win the game by a score of 20–18.
 On February 7, 2016, Ware was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.
 Ware recorded five tackles and two sacks in the Super Bowl.
 He was ranked 36th by his fellow players on the NFL Top 100 Players of 2016.

-2016 season
+2016

-In a Week 1 Super Bowl 50 rematch against the Carolina Panthers, Ware recorded 1.5 sacks and helped the Broncos beat the Panthers by a score of 21-20.
+In a Week 1 Super Bowl 50 rematch against the Carolina Panthers, Ware recorded 1.5 sacks and helped the Broncos beat the Panthers by a score of 21–20.
 In Week 2 against the Colts, Ware left the game with an apparent arm injury as he was trying to bring down quarterback Andrew Luck.
 It was eventually revealed that there was an ulna fracture near the elbow.
 The injury required surgery with 4–5 weeks to recover.
 Ware went on to play 10 games recording four sacks before having season-ending back surgery on December 28, 2016.